 Many government contractors often wonder how an agency decides the guaranteed minimum in FAR IDIQ procurement contracts.
 There is somewhat of a national consensus that the IDIQ minimum guarantee is not worth the effort of writing a proposal for government contracts.
 Nevertheless, when bidders decide to challenge IDIQ guaranteed minimums, they should still be aware of the rules.
 To establish a binding IDIQ contract for bidding, the FAR requires that there be a stated guaranteed minimum quantity of supplies or services to be ordered under the IDIQ.
 Specifically, The FAR states that contracting officers “to the maximum extent practicable, give preference to making multiple awards of indefinite-quantity contracts under a single solicitation for the same or similar supplies or services to two or more sources.”
 FAR 16.504(c).

-At Watson & Associates, LLC our government contract and bid protest lawyers help clients across the country to make sound decisions and to interpret procurement statutes in a way that adds substance to basic day-to-day business operations.
+At Watson & Associates, LLC our government contract small business and bid protest lawyers help clients across the country to make sound decisions and to interpret procurement statutes in a way that adds substance to basic day-to-day business operations.

-To define “indefinite”, your must look at the terms and conditions of the IDQ contract itself.
+To define “indefinite”, you must look at the terms and conditions of the IDQ contract itself.
 Given that the government must continue to use the best value approach to spend taxpayer dollars, the definition of “indefinite” is not taken literally.
 Generally, FAR IDIQ contracts do not exceed a five-year period.
 Within the contract terms and conditions, the minimum and maximum amounts are specified.

 FAR IDIQ Rules FAR 16.5